Use Rust

 in src/keymap.rs

-, update keyboard matrix constants and KEYMAP
+, update keyboard matrix constants and add a get_default_keymap()

-according to your keyboard.
 RMK provides a bunch of

 useful macros helping you define your keymap.
 Check

 out keymap_configuration chapter for more details.
+You can also check src/keymap.rs

 Define your matrix